alverena/documentation/user_guide/activities/activities_overview.rst

 - Contact requests are always available and can be added to the system as described in the relevant :ref:`guide <user-guide-activities-requests>`.

-- Attachments are enabled in the *Attachments* section of the :ref:`entity edit/create form <user-guide-entity-management-create>`.
+- Attachments are enabled in the **Attachments** section of an entity edit page.
+(See step 5 of the :ref:`Create an Entity <doc-entity-actions-create>` action description.)

 .. note::

-   The ability to enable, view and edit the activities depends on specific roles and permissions defined for them in the system.
+   The ability to enable, view, and edit activities depends on specific roles and permissions defined for them in the system.